Bachelor of Sport Coaching

 - Graduate Diploma in Teaching and Learning (Primary)

-By gaining a broad range of professional competencies throughout your Bachelor of Sport Coaching, you can enjoy a varied career in professional and community sporting organisations and management roles both within and beyond sports.
+By gaining a broad range of professional competencies throughout your Bachelor of Sport Coaching, you can enjoy a varied career in professional and community sporting organisations and management roles both within and beyond sport.

-Recent graduates have become strength and conditioning coaches, nutritionists, community sports coordinators and advisors, performance analysts, sport scientists, as well as teachers, police officers, project planners and managers.
+Recent graduates have become strength and conditioning coaches, community sports coordinators and advisors, performance analysts, sport scientists, as well as teachers, police officers, project planners and managers.

 Find out more about what you can do with a degree in Sport Coaching.